KeithBremer/CYF-DB-Module/db/week-2/lesson.md

 1. Get the numbers of rows in each of the tables: rooms, room_types, customers and reservations.
 2. How many reservations do we have for next month?
 3. How many invoices are still unpaid from over a month ago and what is the total owed?
-4. What is the maximum gap between a customer booking a room and the checkin date for that booking?
+4. What is the maximum gap in days between a customer booking a room and the checkin date for that booking?

 ### Grouping Rows for Aggregation
 You can calculate aggregates over subsets of rows using the GROUP BY clause: